Jaipur

+Etymology

+Jaipur derives its name from Sawai Jai Singh II, the Kachhwaha ruler of Amer, who founded the city in 1727.
+In Sanskrit, variations of the word "pur" or "pura" are commonly used to refer to a city or town.
+So "Jaipur" essentially means "The City of Jai" or "Jai's City".

 History

-The city of Jaipur was founded by the King of Amber, Maharaja Sawai Jai Singh II on 18 November 1727, who ruled from 1699 to 1743.
+Jaipur was founded by the Rajput chief of Kachhwaha clan, Jai Singh II, on 18 November 1727, who ruled the region from 1699 to 1743.
 He planned to shift his capital from Amber, 11 km to Jaipur to accommodate the growing population and increasing scarcity of water.
-Jai Singh consulted several books on architecture and architects while planning the layout of Jaipur.
-Under the architectural guidance of Vidyadhar Bhattacharya, Jaipur was planned based on the principles of Vastu Shastra and Shilpa Shastra.
-The construction of the city began in 1726 and took four years to complete the major roads, offices, and palaces.
-The architecture of the city was heavily influenced by the 17th century architectural renaissance during Mughal rule in Northern India.
-Hence much of it resembles architecture styles from around the Muslim world.
-The city was divided into nine blocks, two of which contained the state buildings and palaces, with the remaining seven allotted to the public.
-Huge ramparts were built, pierced by seven fortified gates.

-During the rule of Sawai Ram Singh I, the city was painted pink to welcome HRH Albert Edward, Prince of Wales (who later became King Edward VII, Emperor of India), in 1876.
-Many of the avenues still remain painted in pink, giving Jaipur a distinctive appearance and the epithet Pink city.
+Jai Singh consulted with several architects while planning the layout of Jaipur and established the city based on the principles of Vastu Shastra and Shilpa Shastra, under the architectural guidance of Vidyadhar Bhattacharya.
+The construction of the city began in 1726.
+During the rule of Sawai Ram Singh II, the city was painted pink to welcome Albert Edward, Prince of Wales in 1876.
+Many of the avenues remain painted in pink, giving Jaipur a distinctive appearance and the epithet Pink City.

-In the 19th century, the city grew rapidly and by 1900 it had a population of 160,000.
-The wide boulevards were paved and its chief industries were the working of metals and marble, fostered by a school of art founded in 1868.
-The city had three colleges, including a Sanskrit college (1865) and a girls' school (1867) opened during the reign of the Maharaja Ram Singh II.

-Large areas of the city including the airport were flooded in August 1981, resulting in the death of eight people and much damage to the city's Dravyavati River.
-The floods were caused by three days of cloud burst that produced more rain than the annual average.
+In the 19th century, the city grew rapidly and had a population of 160,000 by 1900.
+The wide boulevards were paved, and its chief industries included metalwork and marble, fostered by a school of art founded in 1868.
+In August 1981, large areas of the city including the airport, were flooded due to heavy rains from a cloudburst, resulting in the deaths of eight people and much damage to the city's Dravyavati River.
+On 6 July 2019, the city was named to the World Heritage Cities list.

 Geography

 Topography

 Jaipur is located in the northeastern part of Rajasthan and covers a total area of 467 km2.
-The city is surrounded by fertile alluvial plains to the east and south and hill chains and desert areas to the north and west.
+The city is surrounded by fertile alluvial plains to the east and south, and hill chains and desert areas to the north and west.
 Jaipur generally slopes downwards from north to south and then to the southeast.
 The city is surrounded by the Nahargarh hills in the north and Jhalana in the east, which is a part of the Aravalli range.